 The whole plant contains ephedrine, an active alkaloid that acts on the nervous system, tannin, saponin, flavons, and an essential oil.
 Ephedrine acts in a way similar to adrenaline, stimulating the sympathetic nervous system (sympathomimetic action).
 It increases blood pressure, produces tachycardia, relaxes the bronchial muscles, increases perspiration and gastric and salivary secretions, and provokes mydriasis (dilation of pupils).

-Its most important medical use is for bronchial asthma due to its bronchodilator effect and allergic reactions (nettle rash, hay fever, etc.) since it neutralizes allergy symptoms.
+Its most crucial medical use is for bronchial asthma due to its bronchodilator effect and allergic reactions (nettle rash, hay fever, etc.) since it neutralizes allergy symptoms.

 WARNING!
 It is a toxic but not deadly plant.
 Only medical professionals can correctly prescribe this plant due to its complex actions on the human body.